Pralarg on Radio

 BRIEF ABOUT US

-PRALARG is the acronyms for Prison Rehabilitation and Law Abiding Organization, incorporated with the Corporate Affairs Commission under the companies and Allied Matter Act No 1, 1990 part C. It is a non-governmental, non-religious and non-ethnic organization with a view to enhance respect for the rule of law, promote good practice, investigate and expose perceived human right breach, it is devoted to the rehabilitation of prisons inmates and reduction of crime through the promotion of good moral values using various strategies.
+PRALARG INT'L is the acronyms for Prisons Rehabilitation and Law Abiding Organization Int'l incorporated with the Corporate Affairs Commission under the companies and Allied Matter Act No 1, 1990 part C. It is a non-governmental, non-religious and non-ethnic organization with a view to enhance respect for the rule of law, promote good practice, investigate and expose perceived human right breach, it is devoted to the rehabilitation of prisons inmates and reduction of crime through the promotion of good moral values using various strategies.
 The strategies include prisons rehabilitation, civic and moral education as well as public enlightenment about criminal cases in Nigeria.
 Other strategies are economic empowerment for the less privileged, Nigerian deported from overseas, alternative dispute resolution and human right protection, to mention but a few.
-Read more

 WHAT WE DO: